inventree/inventree-docs/docs/report/report.md

 ### Enable Reports

-By default, the reporting feature is turned off.
+By default, the reporting feature is disabled.
 It must be enabled in the global settings.

 ### Default Page Size